-Occasionally we recognize the potential benefits of collaborative engagement.
-In such cases we may seek to share opinions with other investors, but only when we believe it's in our clients' best interests, and permissible under applicable laws and regulations.
+We recognize the potential benefits of collaborative engagement on occasion.
+In such cases, we may seek to share opinions with other investors, but we will only do so if we believe it to be in our clients' best interests and permissible under applicable laws and regulations.
 We do not seek to become activists or insiders, nor do we encourage proxy battles.